NeuRoNeLab/neurone-lab-website/team/index.md

 {% include list.html data="members" component="portrait" filters="role: pi" %}
 {% include list.html data="members" component="portrait" filters="role: ^(?!pi$)" %}

-{% include section.html background="images/UCL.jpg" dark=true %}
+{% include section.html background="images/unisa.jpg" dark=true %}

 Do you want to hear more?

 {% include section.html %}

-Please [reach out](/recruitment) if you are interested in joining.
-We are happy to support Early Career/postdoc fellowships.
+Please contact if you are interested in joining our lab as a postdoc, PhD student, or an intern (e.g. during a PhD abroad period), we welcome international collaborations and students!

 {% capture content %}